17-253 (2017)

 ENQUIRE

-Lawrence is a senior traditional owner who was born in the Great Victoria Desert at a place called Urlu in 1934.
-During the 1950's when the British were undergoing Nuclear testing on Australian soil Lawrence like many Spinifex people were affected by the "bomb" and were forced to move west towards Kalgoorlie.
+Lawrence was a senior traditional owner who was born in the Great Victoria Desert at a place called Urlu in 1934.
+During the 1950s, when the British conducted nuclear testing on Australian soil, Lawrence, like many Spinifex people, was affected by the "bomb" and was forced to move west towards Kalgoorlie.

-Many people drifted to the mission of Cundeelee which was set up by an American missionary Bob Stewart.
-Lawrence first entered the mission with his family as a young man and met up with many other relatives.
+Many people drifted to the mission of Cundeelee, which was set up by an American missionary, Bob Stewart.

-At Cundeelee Lawrence was introduced to European people who gave him clothing and foods such as sugar, flour and tobacco.
-In the eighties the Spinifex People were moved away from the mission to a cattle station called Coonana where they established a new base for themselves.
-A community was set up at Coonana but most of the old people moved eastwards back to their homelands.
+At Cundeelee, Lawrence was introduced to European people who provided clothing and foods such as sugar, flour, and tobacco.
+In the 1980s, the Spinifex People were relocated from the mission to a cattle station called Coonana, where they established a new base for themselves.
+A community was set up at Coonana, but most of the elders moved eastward, returning to their homelands.

-Lawrence is a senior traditional owner who was born in the Great Victoria Desert at a place called Urlu in 1934.
-During the 1950's when the British were undergoing Nuclear testing on Australian soil Lawrence like many Spinifex people were affected by the "bomb" and were forced to move west towards Kalgoorlie.
+Lawrence was a senior traditional owner who was born in the Great Victoria Desert at a place called Urlu in 1934.
+During the 1950s, when the British conducted nuclear testing on Australian soil, Lawrence, like many Spinifex people, was affected by the "bomb" and was forced to move west towards Kalgoorlie.

-Many people drifted to the mission of Cundeelee which was set up by an American missionary Bob Stewart.
-Lawrence first entered the mission with his family as a young man and met up with many other relatives.
+Many people drifted to the mission of Cundeelee, which was set up by an American missionary, Bob Stewart.

-At Cundeelee Lawrence was introduced to European people who gave him clothing and foods such as sugar, flour and tobacco.
-In the eighties the Spinifex People were moved away from the mission to a cattle station called Coonana where they established a new base for themselves.
-A community was set up at Coonana but most of the old people moved eastwards back to their homelands.
+At Cundeelee, Lawrence was introduced to European people who provided clothing and foods such as sugar, flour, and tobacco.
+In the 1980s, the Spinifex People were relocated from the mission to a cattle station called Coonana, where they established a new base for themselves.
+A community was set up at Coonana, but most of the elders moved eastward, returning to their homelands.